sftpplus/sftpplus-docs/doc_source/configuration/locations.rst

     This configuration adds the proxy used to connect to the final URL.

     For now, only the HTTP/1.1 CONNECT tunneling proxy method is supported.

+    Leave it empty to not use a proxy.

 authentication_method